ksnip/ksnip/README.md

 `$ ksnip`

+### Dependencies

+ksnip depends on [kImageAnnotator](https://github.com/DamirPorobic/kImageAnnotator) and [kColoPicker](https://github.com/DamirPorobic/kColorPicker) which needs to be installed before building ksnip from source.
+Install instructions can be found on the github pages.

 ### Building from source

 1. Get latest release from GitHub by cloning the repo:
     `$ git clone https://github.com/DamirPorobic/ksnip`
 2. Change to repo directory:
     `$ cd ksnip`
-3. Resolve dependencies by fetching git submodules:
-    `$ git submodule update --init --recursive`
-4. Make new build directory and enter it:
+3. Make new build directory and enter it:
     `$ mkdir build && cd build`
-5. Create the makefile and build the project:
+4. Create the makefile and build the project:
     `$ cmake .. && make`
-6. Now install the application, eventually you need to run it with sudo:
+5. Now install the application, eventually you need to run it with sudo:
     `$ sudo make install`
 6. Run the application:
     `$ ksnip`